Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Introduction

 \section{Introduction}

-The Bergman kernel of a holomorphic line bundle $L$ on a complex manifold $Y$ is the Schwartz kernel of the projector from smooth sections of $L$ onto holomorphic ones.
-The analysis of the Bergman kernel, Kodaira Laplacian and holomorphic sections associated to tensor powers $L^{k}\coloneqq L^{\otimes k}$ has important applications in complex geometry (see for e.g.\ \cite{Demailly-published-text,Ma-Marinescu}).
-When $L$ is positive, the diagonal asymptotic expansion for the Bergman kernel was first proved in \cite{Catlin97-Bergmankernel,Zelditch98-Bergmankernel}, motivated by \cite{Tian90}, and subsequently by a different geometric method in \cite{Dai-Liu-Ma2006-Bergman-kernel,Ma-Marinescu}.
-In the present article we prove the Bergman kernel expansion at points where the curvature of $L$ is allowed to vanish at finite order, in complex dimension one.
+In \cite{Montgomery-95paper} Montgomery studied the spectrum, and in particular the smallest eigenvalue, of the Bochner (magnetic) Laplacian on the tensor powers $L^{k}\coloneqq L^{\otimes k}$ of a Hermitian line bundle $L$.
+He assumed that the underlying manifold is a Riemann surface and that the curvature of the line bundle vanishes transversally along a curve.
+The problem goes back at least to the work Simon et al. \cite{Avron-Herbst-Simon78,Simon-83} and Guillemin-Uribe \cite{Guillemin-Uribe88} among others, who assumed the curvature is symplectic.
+The problem has since also been actively explored under different assumptions on the curvature.
+The first theorem in this article proves the most general such leading asymptotic for the smallest eigenvalue of the Bochner Laplacian on tensor powers.

-A related problem is the asymptotics of the spectrum of the Bochner (magnetic) Laplacian on tensor powers.
-Besides geometric applications, the lowest eigenvalue (ground state) of the Bochner Laplacian and the Bergman kernel expansion are important in the mathematical physics of superconductors and the Quantum Hall effect \cite{Helffer-Fournais2010,Klevtsov-Ma-Marinescu-Wiegmann2017}.
+The holomorphic analog of the above is the study of the Bergman kernel of a holomorphic line bundle $L$ on a complex manifold.
+The Bergman kernel is the Schwartz kernel of the projector from smooth sections of $L$ onto holomorphic ones.
+The analysis of the Bergman kernel and holomorphic sections associated to tensor powers has important applications in complex geometry (see \cite{Demailly-published-text,Ma-Marinescu}).
+When $L$ is positive, the leading asymptotic for the Bergman kernel along the diagonal was first proved in \cite{Tian90} and later improved to a full expansion in \cite{Catlin97-Bergmankernel,Zelditch98-Bergmankernel} using the Szeg\H{o} kernel parametrix of \cite{Boutet-Sjostrand76}.
+Subsequently, a different geometric method for the expansion was developed in \cite{Dai-Liu-Ma2006-Bergman-kernel,Ma-Marinescu,MaMarinescu2008} inspired by the analytic localization technique of \cite{Bismut-Lebeau91}.
+The problem of the expansion for semipositive line bundles is largely open.
+A second objective of this article is to give the first proof of the Bergman kernel expansion at vanishing points of the curvature.
+We achieve this for a semipositive line bundle $L$ on a Riemann surface.